primus/primus/README.md

 ### Heartbeats and latency

 Heartbeats are used in Primus to figure out if we still have an active, working and reliable connection with the server.
-These heartbeats are send from the **client** to the server.
+These heartbeats are sent from the **client** to the server.

-the heartbeats will only be send when there is an idle connection, so there is very little to no overhead at all.
+The heartbeats will only be sent when there is an idle connection, so there is very little to no overhead at all.
 The main reason for this is that we already know that the connection is alive when we receive data from the server.